ghc-proposals/ghc-proposals/proposals/0000-aspirational-users-guide.rst

 Costs and Drawbacks
 -------------------

 #.
-While proposals texts can still be written in Markdown, authors will need to know reStructuredText to modify the Aspirational User's Guide.
-   This somewhat undermines the past decisions to allow Markdown to be used.
+During the experimental phase, there will be more burden on the steering committee codifying proposals.
+   (If we wish to stick with the experiment, we can shift that burden around, but it might not go away.
+   That said, I have some optimism that forking the Aspirational User's Guide *before* one writes the proposal could make writing the proposed change specification easier, as one doesn't need to remember as much and can just "follow the text")

 #.
-Managing the merge conflicts creates more work for the committee at large.
+Managing any merge conflicts with ``git subtree`` might be too arcane.
-   But hopefully in most cases those merge conflicts are just materializing the design interactions we need to adjudicate anyways.
+   But hopefully in most cases those merge conflicts are just materializing the design interactions we need to adjudicate anyways, so it's better we catch them than not, even if the process is a bit annoying.

 #.
-Mentioning version numbers etc. in commits can wreck havoc with GHC and proposals' issue trackers -- something we saw when Hadrian was merged in GHC as a subtree.
+Mentioning issue numbers etc. in commits can wreck havoc if there are multiple issue/PR counters -- something we saw when Hadrian was merged in GHC with ``git subtree``.
    This can be avoided by using git-filter-branch to modify commit messages.
    It should be possible to make that process idempotent so that the extracted subtree commits are in fact properly shared in both repos and over-subsequent splits/merges.